-- comply with current legislation and Service policies - keep passwords confidential - model appropriate use of digital devices and online services for learning purposes - identify and minimise risks to children in physical and online environments - only permit children to use devices in open areas of the service to ensure close monitoring and supervision - respond to and report any breaches and incidents of inappropriate use of digital devices and online services to management - log out of computers and software programs after each use - only access and modify files and data for which they have authorisation - not harass, slander, intimidate, embarrass, defame, or seek to offend another person, group of people, or organisation via technological devices - not make copies of, transmit, steal, or loan copies to other persons of Service documents - not use personal mobile devices to take photos at the OSHC Service, access social media (Facebook, Instagram or other) or breach children and families' privacy - provide adequate supervision to children when using computers or other technology - ensure privacy levels are set on electronic devices when in use by young children - participate in professional development opportunities about online safety and digital technology - ensure children's personal information where children can be identified such as name, address, age, date of birth etc is not shared online - ensure they are aware of their mandatory reporting requirements and report any concerns related to child safety including inappropriate use of digital technology to the Approved provider or nominated supervisor.
+- comply with current legislation and Service policies - keep passwords confidential - model appropriate use of digital devices and online services for learning purposes - identify and minimise risks to children in physical and online environments - only permit children to use devices in open areas of the service to ensure close monitoring and supervision - respond to and report any breaches and incidents of inappropriate use of digital devices and online services to management - log out of computers and software programs after each use - only access and modify files and data for which they have authorisation - not harass, slander, intimidate, embarrass, defame, or seek to offend another person, group of people, or organisation via technological devices - not make copies of, transmit, steal, or loan copies to other persons of Service documents - not use personal mobile devices to take photos or videos of children or young people at the OSHC Service, access social media (Facebook, Instagram or other) or breach children and families' privacy (see: ACECQA Guidelines for the National Model Code) - ask permission before taking photos or video of a child or young person on any device and explain how these images will be used - provide adequate supervision to children when using computers or other technology - ensure privacy levels are set on electronic devices when in use by young children - participate in professional development opportunities about online safety and digital technology - ensure children's personal information where children can be identified such as name, address, age, date of birth etc. is not shared online ensure they are aware of their mandatory reporting requirements and report any concerns related to child safety including inappropriate use of digital technology to the approved provider or nominated supervisor.

-IN RELATION TO CHILDREN EDUCATORS WILL:
+IN RELATION TO CHILDREN, EDUCATORS WILL:

-- consider the developmental levels of children when using technology for learning - support children's natural curiosity for technology within the OSHC Service - provide children with access to age-appropriate technologies to help develop their computer literacy skills - educator children on ways to recognise safe physical and online environments - discuss online behaviour as part of discussions and activities promoting respectful relationships

-- only provide programs or apps that they have viewed and assessed prior to introducing to children - only provide games that are age-appropriate and non-violent - strictly supervise all children engaged in using technology - build on children's learning and inspire the ongoing and enthusiastic acquisition of knowledge through technology - use technology to build on current projects and document children's learning - limit the amount of time spent on screens as per recommended screen times - support children in turn-taking and learning to share when using digital technologies in collaboration with others - provide a child safe environment to children- reminding them if they encounter anything unexpected that makes them feel uncomfortable, scared or upset, they can seek support from staff - discuss with children the role of screen time in their lives and support them in making appropriate choices about their use of screen time for both education and recreation - model appropriate screen behaviours and self-regulation to the children - encourage alternative leisure experiences for rest and relaxation that are not always technology-reliant - ensure that under no circumstances the screen is used as a reward or to manage challenging behaviours - educate and support children to begin to develop skills to critically evaluate sources of information on the internet.
+- consider the developmental levels of children when using technology for learning - support children's natural curiosity for technology within the OSHC Service - provide children with access to age-appropriate technologies to help develop their computer literacy skills - educator children on ways to recognise safe physical and online environments - discuss online behaviour as part of discussions and activities promoting respectful relationships - only provide programs or apps that they have viewed and assessed prior to introducing to children - only provide games that are age-appropriate and non-violent - strictly supervise all children engaged in using technology - build on children's learning and inspire the ongoing and enthusiastic acquisition of knowledge through technology - use technology to build on current projects and document children's learning - limit the amount of time spent on screens as per recommended screen times - support children in turn-taking and learning to share when using digital technologies in collaboration with others - provide a child safe environment to children-reminding them if they encounter anything unexpected that makes them feel uncomfortable, scared or upset, they can seek support from staff - discuss with children the role of screen time in their lives and support them in making appropriate choices about their use of screen time for both education and recreation - model appropriate screen behaviours and self-regulation to the children - encourage alternative leisure experiences for rest and relaxation that are not always technology-reliant - ensure that under no circumstances the screen is used as a reward or to manage challenging behaviours - educate and support children to begin to develop skills to critically evaluate sources of information on the internet.

-GUIDELINES FOR USE OF TECHNOLOGY WITHIN OUR SERVICE:
+GUIDELINES FOR USE OF TECHNOLOGY.
+OUR OSHC SERVICE WILL: